 More and more Facebook professionals are becoming certified by Facebook’s Blueprint program, and I encourage all specialists to go through the certification process.
 It is one of the best ways to prove legitimacy and capability to manage ad campaigns.

 For businesses, Facebook provides online verification of certification for each individual.
-You can see an example by viewing my certification badge at the bottom of this page, and clicking through for the details.

 In a nutshell: Be careful who you partner with when it comes to your Facebook account, and remember, if an offer seems too good to be true, it probably is!